karthik-maddukuri/do-as-i-do/README.md

 ## Introduction

-We Implement a method for **do-as-i-do** motion transfer.
+We implement a method for **do-as-i-do** motion transfer.
 Here, we extract poses from the source subject and transfer them to a target subject by learning a video to video translation model.
 To obtain the body poses of subjects, we use pre-trained pose detector - [**OpenPose**](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
 OpenPose detects human body, hand, facial, and foot keypoints on single images.

 ## Implementation

-The following images shows the overview of pose detection and transfer:
+The following image shows the overview of pose detection and transfer:

 ![model_image](references/model.png)

 #### Training
 In the initial training process, we convert the subject to a pose stick-like figure using OpenPose (P).
-Then, we learn the mapping using Generator (G) and a Discriminator (D) to separate the Real sequences from fake sequences.
+Then, we learn the mapping using Generator (G) and a Discriminator (D) to separate the real sequences from fake sequences.
 We have used a type of CGAN (**pix2pix**) developed by NVIDEA for transforming the image from one domain to another.

 #### Pose Transfer